 Scott previously served as an Assistant District Attorney at the Manhattan District Attorney’s Office.

-Scott currently teaches Cybersecurity Governance and Cybersecurity Risk Management at the Kogod School of Business at American University.
+Scott currently teaches Cybersecurity Crisis Challenges at the George Washington University Law School.
+Scott also has taught Cybersecurity Governance and Cybersecurity Risk Management at the Kogod School of Business at American University.

 Creating a Cyber Volunteer Force: Strategy and Options